rafalohaki/fast_io/readme.md

 - Windows 8.1
 - Windows Server 2012
 - Windows Server 2015

+## Windows 95 or 95 Plus!
+Support
+You can only enable -O2.
+Do not enable -Ofast or -O3 since Win 95 does not recognize any SIMD instructions.
+Also need to install msvcrt.dll

 ## Legacy Windows Version Support with DJGPP toolchain
 - Windows 1.0